Gregory4321/cooks_finest/README.md

 This page is accessed by clicking on 'Contact Us' on the right side of the footer.
 It renders a simple form with the purpose of a user sending a message to the store, for enquiries or simple questions, all relevant nonetheless.
 When the form is submitted, the user is present with a success message as a toast, or else an error message if the form is not valid.

+Toasts:

+All pages have the ability to display toast messages to the user, which are displayed below the navbar on the right hand side.
+There are four different types of toast messages: success, error, warning and info.
+The toast colours will change to reflect each type of message.
+When a user adds a product to their basket, the success toast is rendered, displaying the contents of their basket, and the total excluding the discount.
+At the bottom of the toast a button is given for the user to go to secure checkout and open their basket page to review their order.

+Delete Modal:

+If the user is a superuser, they willl have the ability to edit and delete products and blogs.
+Upon clicking the delete but, a modal will pop up at the top of the screen, asking them to confirm they want to delete the chosen product or blog.
+They can simply hit the cancel button which will just close the modal and keep them on the page they are on.

 ### Future Features

 Time was against me with this project, and unfortuantly I wasn't able to implement all the features that I want for this site.
 The possibilities for an e-commerce site like this could be endless, but some features I wanted to include are:

 - A Newsletter

-  A section found as part of the footer for a user to enter their email address and subscribe to a newsletter.
+  - A section found as part of the footer for a user to enter their email address and subscribe to a newsletter, receiving monthly subscriptions once a fully running site.

 - Account login via social media

-  For the modern times that we live in now, nearly everyone has a social media account.
+  - I would have liked to incorporate the user having the ability to sign in to the site using their social media accounts.
+In the world we live in now nearly everyone has a social media account.
 Being able to log in to this site using their social media accounts would be very desirable as it would save them having to manually enter their details into the register form, and with that their email addrerss would be automatically confirmed as they would have had to allow access from their chosen social media sign up choice.

+- Custom error pages

+  - Having custom error pages built in to keep everything on site erradicating the need to use defualt error pages that may be less informative.

+- Edit and Delete functions of reviews

+  - It would be nice for a user that after submitting a review to a product they can edit that review post in case of a typo or spelling error.
+It would also be very useful for the store owner to have the ability to dlete a review, in case their is any bad laguage or discrimination posted with the reviews.

+- Breadcrumb navigation

+  - Using a breadcrumb navigation would allow for an even easier navigation of the site, enabling a user to easily see what page they are on, how it is they got there, and moving back to the desired page.

+Unfortunately the time scale of this project is quite short for the quantity of work to be done here and is a massive learning curve, so there are just the surface of what I would like to incorporate to this site to make the user experience that much better and the general use of the site that more clean, tidy and desirable.

 [Back to Top](#table-of-contents)

 ---

-## Testing
+## **Testing**

+Testing of this site can be found [here](https://github.com/Gregory4321/cooks_finest/blob/master/testing.md) in a seperate file

 ---